 To help overcome transportation and grid expansion barriers imposed by high hills and mountains for hydroelectricity.
 Hydroelectricity and solar energy can complement each other in the energy sector.

-Solar energy can be integrated with Nepali agricultural landscape.
-The agriculturally cultivable land remains fallow because of new opportunities opened by quality education, access to internet, foreign employment, and highly profitable service sector.
-Fallow agricultural lands can be utilized to install small to large scale solar energy production systems depending upon the land parcel size.
+Solar energy can be integrated with the Nepali agricultural landscape.
+The agriculturally cultivable land remains fallow because of new opportunities opened by quality education, access to the internet, foreign employment, and a highly profitable service sector.
+Depending on the land parcel size, fallow agricultural lands can be installed to install small to large-scale solar energy production systems.

 Solar panels can be further integrated with irrigation channels, roads, urban planning, and housing codes.
-We recommend following intervention to increase production of renewable energy while utilizing agricultural land.
+We recommend the following intervention to increase renewable energy production while utilizing agricultural land.

 High-Level Recommendations for Reform